spy-js/spy-js/README.md

 * [Troubleshooting and known issues](#known-issues)

 If something described in the documentation doesn't work for you, please check that it's not one of the [known issues](#known-issues).
 Feel free to ask your questions [on stackoverflow with spy-js tag](http://stackoverflow.com/questions/ask?tags=javascript+spy-js) or [in the repository issues](https://github.com/spy-js/spy-js/issues).

+## Overview

+In a nutshell, spy-js is a tool for JavaScript developers that allows to simply debug/trace/profile JavaScript on running on differents platforms/browsers/devices.
+It fills gaps that existing browser development tools have and tackles common development tasks from a different angle.

 ![spy-js diagram](http://spy-js.com/assets/img/diagram.png)